Mounjaro or Wegovy: Which weight loss treatment is right for you?

 • Manufacturer: Novo Nordisk

-• Active Ingredient: Semaglutide (same as Ozempic)
+• Active Ingredient: Semaglutide (same as Ozempic, the US equivalent)

 • Key Difference from Ozempic: Wegovy is formulated and dosed specifically for weight loss, whereas Ozempic is focused on diabetes management.